Debounce and throttle

 Throttle

-A throttle function takes a function & returns an optimized version of it.
-The optimized version prevents a function being called more than once every X milliseconds.
+A throttle function takes a function and returns an optimized version of it.
+The optimized version prevents a function being called more than once every x milliseconds.

 is invoked, func

-will be invoked & a timer will be started.
+will be invoked and a timer will be started.

 Until the timer completes, any calls to throttledFunc